Opinion: Bored of dating apps? Try this if you want to meet the love of your life

 I was strewn across my sofa at 10pm – after yet another disappointing Hinge date – when I sent my best friend a wine-fuelled WhatsApp voice note declaring I was going to set up Bored of Dating Apps.

-Like any self-respecting millennial, I had been on-and-off dating apps for a while.
+Like any self-respecting millennial, I had been on and off dating apps for a while.
 Some experiences good, some not so good.
-But one thing was clear to me; I was suffering some serious dating app fatigue.
+But one thing was clear to me: I was suffering some serious dating app fatigue.

-Since my last relationship ended ten months ago, I had been going on dates from all the usual suspect apps – finding it to be emotionally taxing and exhausting.
+Since my last relationship ended 10 months ago, I had been going on dates from all the usual suspect apps, finding it emotionally taxing and exhausting.
 A lot of the time, you’re building a certain level of investment before you meet the person, only to find there’s not necessarily anything there when you meet up.

-This new, shiny, novel world of swiping we welcomed with great intrigue 10 years ago, has now transformed into that stale piece of bread we reluctantly toast when we have nothing else to eat in the house.
-It was the bleak part of modern dating culture apps had contributed to over time, which had given subtle messages that no date was particularly sacred and that people were somewhat disposable because there was always someone else lined up.
+This new, shiny world of swiping we welcomed with great intrigue 10 years ago has transformed into that stale piece of bread we reluctantly toast when we have nothing else to eat in the house.
+It is the bleak part of modern dating culture that apps have contributed to over time, giving the subtle message that no date is particularly sacred and people are somewhat disposable because there is always someone else lined up.

-It had also – unintentionally or not – chipped away at the normality and beauty of spontaneously meeting strangers and striking up romance in a public place.
-Dating apps had proven that anyone can get a date, but a connection was a much harder feat.
+It has also – unintentionally or not – chipped away at the normality and beauty of spontaneously meeting strangers and striking up romance in a public place.
+Dating apps have proven that anyone can get a date, but making a connection is a much harder feat.

-From putting on these offline dating events, I have been able to understand the reasons why I’m not alone in feeling done with dating apps.
-A lot of attendees said that any sort of nerves they felt attending our events solo were outweighed out by the state of their mental health.
-When it comes to dating habits, people are dating unashamedly bolder because the stakes are higher – it goes beyond romance and dates, it’s about our wellbeing.
+From putting on offline dating events, I have been able to understand why I’m not alone in feeling done with dating apps.
+A lot of attendees said that any nerves they felt attending our events solo were outweighed by the state of their mental health.
+When it comes to dating habits, people are dating in unashamedly bolder ways because the stakes are higher – it goes beyond romance and dates; it’s about our wellbeing.

 During lockdowns, single people were limited to dating apps and many experienced loneliness.
 At the best of times, human beings are crying out for connection and intimacy, and this feeling only became more tangible in the pandemic.
-Many people now are craving to move away from the experience of solo swiping on their couch.
+Many people are now itching to move away from the experience of solo swiping on their couch.

-Dating can be hard on the head and on the heart, so whether we’re single, casually dating, on the cusp of the “official chat”, looking after our mental health throughout the way we date is always a good idea, and this is the peace offline dating is giving us.
+Dating can be hard on the head and on the heart, so whether we’re single, casually dating or on the cusp of the “official chat”, looking after our mental health throughout the way we date is always a good idea, and this is the peace offline dating is giving us.

-We’ve reached a strange place where we’ve normalised things like “ghosting”, “breadcrumbing”, “zombieing” and lord knows what other bizarre dating trends – which, let’s be honest, are all just shitty behaviours that we whack a cute, light-hearted name on to excuse.
+We’ve reached a strange place where we’ve normalised things like “ghosting”, “breadcrumbing”, “zombieing” and lord knows what other bizarre dating trends – which, let’s be honest, are all just shitty behaviours on to which we whack a cute, light-hearted name in order to excuse.

-The message I keep hearing from our attendees is that people want to get back a more mindful climate of dating, when it was a lot more fun, healthier and kinder.
+The message I keep hearing from our attendees is that people want to get back to a more mindful climate of dating, when it was a lot more fun, healthier and kinder.

-Attendees explained they have been craving a romance that feels simpler.
+Attendees explained that they had been craving a romance that feels simpler.
 One attendee said: “Whether I romantically meet someone or not, I always come away from the socials feeling hopeful about dating.
 When it comes to communication, there’s no games and no catfishing.
 It’s amazing to have a room full of fellow single people who are sick of a lot of the shit we see on dating apps.
-It feels like everyone in the room is breathing a sigh of relief that we’re taking things back old school again.”
+It feels like everyone in the room is breathing a sigh of relief that we’re taking things back old-school again.”

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-Another reason why people are being led to find love in another way is the nostalgic return to pre online activities.
+Another reason why people are being led to find love in another way is the nostalgic return to pre-online activities.
 Not just pre-pandemic activities, but as far back as pre-MSN days – that way back.
-There’s a fundamental reason why we’re having a fixation with the 90s era right now, it’s more than just the love for its fashion and music; it’s a call-back to an uncomplicated time in many ways, including meeting people in matters of the heart.
+There’s a fundamental reason why we’re having a fixation with the Nineties right now.
+It’s more than just the love for its fashion and music; it’s a yearning for what was in many ways an uncomplicated time, including meeting people in matters of the heart.

-The hunger we’re seeing for offline dating is part of a wider vibe shift happening.
-The spontaneity, the carefree nature of strangers chatting each other up, the goofiness and clumsiness that comes along with that brave act, which almost seems redundant these days in a world of painfully self-conscious calculated Instagram perfection we’re bombarded with today.
+The hunger we’re seeing for offline dating is part of a wider vibe shift.
+The spontaneity, the carefree nature of strangers chatting each other up, the goofiness and clumsiness that comes along with that brave act, which almost seems redundant these days in the world of painfully self-conscious calculated Instagram perfection that we’re bombarded with today.

-We’re only seeing the tip of the iceberg with the new offline dating movement.
-While it’s a new chapter of modern dating, it’s really a return to more unpretentious, straight forward time of dating, and people are finding freedom in it.
+We’re seeing only the tip of the iceberg with the new offline dating movement.
+It’s a new chapter of modern dating, but it’s also really a return to a more unpretentious, straightforward type of dating, and people are finding freedom in it.

-With Bored of Dating Apps,we’ve organised singles’ hikes, hot yoga, spinning nights, coffee meets, supper clubs, park runs, socials and singles’ trips in our dating offline activities, to meet everyone’s desired Hollywood meet-cute moment.
+With Bored of Dating Apps, we’ve organised hikes for singles, hot yoga, spinning nights, coffee meets, supper clubs, socials and trips to meet everyone’s desired Hollywood meet-cute moment.

 Register for free to continue reading